My dream is that baby harp seals will no longer be killed for their fur

 With so many victories in the last decade, now is the time to put an end to this horrific industry once and for all

 Up until the 1960s the mass killing of baby harp seals was all but unknown to the outside world, but through the tireless efforts of numerous animal rights groups and activists, the world now knows about the millions killed in this barbaric slaughter.
 Huge changes have been made in the last 45 years, and North American and European condemnation has reduced the industry to a shadow of its former self.
-The number of seals killed in 2014 was one of the lowest in the recorded history of the hunt.

 The Canadian sealing industry, however, is currently trying to develop new markets in Asia for harp seal meat and fur.
 A revival of mass harp seal killing in Canada is a very real possibility—in the mid-1990s the sealing industry was at an all-time low when it came roaring back and embarked upon a twelve year span of near high annual harp seal kills.
 Moreover, the Canadian government is still subsidizing and actively promoting harp seal products in countries where no bans or boycotts exist, and sealing industry lobbyists are trying to weaken the European Union ban.
 Continuing worldwide education of the horrors of the sealing industry and keeping the demand for seal products low, particularly in Asia, is of vital importance in convincing the Canadian government to drop its support of the industry once and for all.
 Only when the Canadian government stops promoting harp seal products will the Canadian sealing industry close its doors for good.